 Dodge Chargers are not the most expensive car to insure, but by comparison, they will likely cost you more than the national average for a Toyota Camry.
-When car insurance companies price policies, one of the most important factors that can influence rates is the make and model of vehicle you drive.
-A powerful car like a Dodge Charger has a higher price tag than a standard economy car, like the Toyota Camry, and can easily carry higher car insurance premiums accordingly.
+When car insurance companies price policies, your vehicle’s make and model can influence rates significantly.
+A powerful car like a Dodge Charger generally has a higher price tag than a standard economy car, like the Toyota Camry, and can easily carry higher car insurance premiums accordingly.

 The average cost of full coverage car insurance for Dodge Charger is $2,077 per year, based on Bankrate’s review of quoted average premiums from Quadrant Information Services.
 Whether you are purchasing a new car or shopping for insurance for your current Dodge Charger, experts recommend you get more than one quote from insurers.
 This way, you will be able to compare multiple insurance companies rates and coverage offerings to find a policy that best suits your needs.